 To apply, candidates must submit an official transcript of all attempted course work in high school and a transcript of General Education Development (GED) assessment.
-Students who did not take an ACT/SAT while in high school or within four years of leaving high school may be required to take an ACT/SAT at a national test site or residually at Central College.

 Appeals

 All decisions of the admission committee may be appealed by the candidates within 30 days of notification.
 To appeal a decision, a candidate must submit a detailed statement in writing that addresses the following issues: